TIME: data time stamp

 FAQ

-- What happens if neither TIME nor DATE is defined?
+• What happens if neither TIME nor DATE is defined?
 We strongly encourage the user to explicitly define the TIME column-type.
 However, if there is neither TIME nor DATE column-types, the first regression-column (i.e. first column with column-type REGRESSION) will be used to timestamp data.
-Moreover, if there is no TIME, no DATE and no REGRESSION column-type, an arbitrary time is computed.
+Moreover, if there is no TIME, no DATE and no REGRESSION column-type, time is equal to row indexes of each subject-occasion.